-The 32nd edition of the Africa Cup of Nations it to be hosted by Egypt from June 21 to July 19.
-This is the first time the biennial tournament is to be held in the summer.
-It is also the first to be made up of 24 teams.
+The 32nd edition of the Africa Cup of Nations was hosted by Egypt from June 21 to July 19 2019.
+This was the first time the biennial tournament was held in the summer.
+It was also the first to be made up of 24 teams.

-Cameroon had originally been picked to host the 2019 Africa Cup of Nations, but the Confederation of African Football (CAF) decided in January to move the tournament to Egypt due to delays in the completion of various infrastructure.
-Egypt are the most successful team at the Africa Cup of nations, having won the title seven times.
-Current champions Cameroon have won it five times.
+Cameroon had originally been picked to host the 2019 Africa Cup of Nations, but the Confederation of African Football (CAF) decided in January 2019 to move the tournament to Egypt due to delays in the completion of various infrastructure.
+Algeria won their second Africa Cup of Nations, beating Senegal 1-0 in the final.

 Algeria booked their place in the Africa Cup of Nations 2019 semifinals with a penalty shootout win over the Ivory Coast.
 Elsewhere, Madagascar's fairytale ended as Tunisia picked up their first win of the competition.